-As a serious recession is now expected, policymakers need to start thinking about how these investments can be used to avoid future crises.
+Recession is coming.
+Policymakers need to start thinking about how investments can be used to avoid future crises.

 People across the world are struggling with the impacts of the coronavirus pandemic.
 What this crisis has shown so far is that in our globalised economy, a virus knows no borders.